Additional COVID-19 Guidance For Performing Arts

 Main Page Content

-The following guidance is intended to provide clarification of the general public health measures mandated in the Ontario Regulation 82/20 Rules for Areas in Stage 1 and described in the COVID-19 Response Framework for a business or place where concerts, artistic events, theatrical performances, or other performances are rehearsed or performed.
+The following guidance is intended to help with clarification of general public health measures as mandated in Ontario Regulation 263/20 Rules for Areas in Stage 2 and described in the COVID-19 Response Framework for a business or place where concerts, artistic events, theatrical performances or other performances are rehearsed or performed.

 Performing Arts Facilities are also required to follow existing worker health and safety requirements as outlined in the Occupational Health and Safety Act and its regulations, and any other relevant requirements as outlined in policies and guidelines issued by the Ministry of Heritage, Sport, Tourism and Culture Industries.